jakkritpromma/QRPhotoTaker/README.md

 # qrphototaker

-A Flutter project for taking photos, reading QR codes and sharing the QR codes with the Bloc statement management
+A Flutter project for taking photos, reading QR codes, sharing the QR codes and a special feature for converting energy and mass with the Bloc statement management

 Privacy Policy
 [qrphototaker]